Skip to main content

 When to Actually Shut Down Your System (Timing is Everything)

-I get this question every fall: “When should I turn off my AC?”
-The answer isn’t on a calendar - it’s on your weather app.
+I hear this every fall without fail: “When should I turn off my AC?”
+Forget the calendar.
+Look at your weather app.

 Here’s What I Tell My Customers: